DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/prerequisites.md

 ## Subscription Limitations

-The Azure IoT Central subscription used with the KEYNOA Test Kit is limited in its usage to 5 €.
-As this Test Kit is not designed to be used in productive environment we will forward excessive costs generated to you.
-To circumvent this, we encourage you to not let the device run unsupervised or for more than an hour.
+The Azure IoT Central subscription used with the KEYNOA Eval Kit is limited in its usage to 5 €.To apply the fair usage, we encourage you to not let the device run unsupervised.
 Find the subscription limitations and a cost table in [Cloud Subscription Limits section.](/Eval%20Kit/subscription%20limits#aws)